Group Procurement Policy

 Anchor Navigation

 On the basis of strategic guidelines, the Swiss Post procurement organization (POSP) is responsible for all Swiss Post procurement volumes.
-It develops the relevant procurement policy and the corresponding strategies, structures, processes, methods and systems.
-Furthermore, the POSP provides the necessary competencies, which must be incorporated right from the start in the case of both strategic procurements and procurements which entail reputational risks.
+The POSP develops the relevant procurement policy and the corresponding strategies, structures, processes, methods and systems.
+Furthermore, the POSP provides the necessary competencies, which must be incorporated right from the start in the case of both strategic procurements and procurements that entail reputational risks.

 The Federal Act on Public Procurement (PPA) and the Ordinance on Public Procurement (PPO) form the basis for contracts awarded by Swiss Post, where they involve the reserved service (monopoly segment) or licensed passenger transport.

-Recipients of the procurement policy are all potential suppliers and service providers and Swiss Post’s own employees.
+Recipients of the procurement policy are all potential suppliers (including their subcontractors) and service providers and Swiss Post’s own employees.

 Principles of procurement